huggingface/blog/bloom-megatron-deepspeed-technology.md

 Regardless of whether one uses BF16 or FP16 there is also a copy of weights which is always in FP32 - this is what gets updated by the optimizer.
 So the 16-bit formats are only used for the computation, the optimizer updates the FP32 weights with full precision and then casts them into the 16-bit format for the next iteration.

-All pytorch components have been updated to ensure that they perform any accumulation in FP32, so no loss happening there.
+All PyTorch components have been updated to ensure that they perform any accumulation in FP32, so no loss happening there.

 One crucial issue is gradient accumulation, and it's one of the main features of pipeline parallelism as the gradients from each microbatch processing get accumulated.
 It's crucial to implement gradient accumulation in FP32 to keep the training precise, and this is what `BF16Optimizer` does.